jkesle/webrtc-signalling-server/README.md

 `https://mywebrtcapp.site` Client served<br/>
 `wss://mywebrtcapp.site/ws` WebSocket server

-Good way to save yourself time and effort configuring cross origin poliicies as would be the case directly accessing a seperate port.
+Good way to save yourself time and effort configuring cross origin policies as would be the case directly accessing a seperate port.

  Sample configuration for a reverse proxy via nginx:
  ```